Anello-Photonics/docs-A1/communication_messaging.rst

   +---+------------+-----------+-------------------------------------------------------------------------------------------------------------------------+
   | 13| ZUPT       |           |  0: Moving, 1: Stationary                                                                                               |
   +---+------------+-----------+-------------------------------------------------------------------------------------------------------------------------+

-.. note:: GPS time in this packet is interpolated from the last GNSS fix and system time.

 .. note:: Roll, pitch and heading angles are calculated as standard aerospace Euler angles.